Ernest & Betty Becker Family Technology and Recreation ParkPlay - Recreation

 The aesthetic of the building is clean and modern, yet still welcoming and inviting.
 The design invokes excitement toward technology and the future without being imposing given the proximity to surrounding neighborhoods.
 The interior of the building is designed with a complementary palette to the exterior design.

-Knit submitted the Charleston Heights Community Center and Park for an AIA Design Award.
+Knit submitted the Ernest & Betty Becker Family Technology and Recreation Park for an AIA Design Award.
 A link to the award submittal can be found below.